DrPandemic/macchiato-dns/README.md

 Macchiato DNS uses DoH to communicate securely with trusted DNS servers.
 This means that running Macchiato DNS locally will pervents your ISP from snooping on your DNS traffic.

+### Multiple DoH servers
+Macchiato is trying to use multiple DNS servers and will will the one(s) giving you the best performance.

 ## Blocklist
 Macchiato also uses [energized block lists](https://github.com/EnergizedProtection/block) to prevent you computer from communicating with known ad and malware servers.
 This will improve web page load performance and reduce the chance of